PnS2020/pns2020.github.com/python-sc.md

     >>>
     ```

-4. Create an new environment for this module
+4. Create an new environment for this module in your terminal

     ```bash
-    conda create -n pns2020 python=3.6
+    $ conda create -n pns2020 python=3.6
     ```

-    To use this environment, type this in your terminal
+    To use this environment, type this in the terminal
     ```bash
-    source activate pns2020
+    $ source activate pns2020
     ```

 ## Which Python Version Should I Use?